 Short Answer

-Both the model and the market overwhelmingly agree that Brazil is most likely to be the Group C Winner, with only minor residual uncertainty.
+Both the model and the market overwhelmingly agree that Brazil is most likely to win Group C, with only minor residual uncertainty.

 1. Executive Verdict